India–Italy relations: Modern history

 Diplomatic relations between the Republic of India and the Italian Republic were established in 1947.
 Indian Prime Minister Jawaharlal Nehru visited Italy in 1953.
 President Oscar Luigi Scalfaro was the first Italian head of state to visit India in February 1995.
 President Carlo Azeglio Ciampi visited India in February 2005.

 Romano Prodi became the first Italian Prime Minister to visit India in February 2007.
 Indian Prime Minister Manmohan Singh visited Italy to attend the 35th G8 summit at L'Aquila in July 2009.
 External Affairs Minister S.M.
 Krishna represented India at the 150th anniversary celebrations of the unification of Italy in Rome In June 2011.

 After some years of tensions due to the 2012 case of the two Italian marines accused of killing two fishermen off the coast of Kerala, the two countries revived normal relations thanks to Prime Ministers Paolo Gentiloni and Narendra Modi.
 The two leaders described Gentiloni's visit in India in 2017 as a "new beginning" and a great opportunity for both countries.

-At the 50th G7 Summit, which was held in Italy in 2024, Italian Prime Minister Giorgia Meloni shared a selfie video of her with Indian Prime Minister Narendra Modi on X and Instagram with the caption "Hi friends, from #Melodi". "#Melodi" being a portmanteau of both their surnames.
+At the 50th G7 Summit, which was held in Italy in 2024, Italian Prime Minister Giorgia Meloni shared a selfie video of her with Indian Prime Minister Narendra Modi on X and Instagram with the caption "Hi friends, from #Melodi". #Melodi being a portmanteau of both their surnames.
 On X, the video has been viewed over 40 million times.

 Economic relations

 Bilateral trade

 Bilateral trade between India and Italy grew by 12 times in the 2 decades between 1991 and 2011, from EUR 708 million to EUR 8.5 billion.
 Bilateral trade began experiencing a decline from 2012, decreasing to €7.1 billion in 2012 and €6.95 billion in 2013.

 On November 29, 2017, India and Italy signed a memorandum of understanding (MoU) for enhancing bilateral cooperation in the health sector.

 This MoU was signed between Union Health Minister J P Nadda and the visiting Italian Health Minister Beatrice Lorenzin.

 The MoU envisages cooperation in health sector by pooling in technical, financial and human resources for accomplishing the ultimate objective to upgrade infrastructural resources, medical education and research in both countries.

 Activities to be carried out under the scope of this MoU include exchange and training of doctors, setting up of health care facilities and promotion of business development opportunities in pharmaceuticals.

+As of 2025, the bilateral trade stood at 14.25 billion euros in 2025.
+India’s exports to Italy were at 8.55 billion euros, while India imported 5.70 billion euros worth of goods from Italy.